 - Or you might be a part of a group that has disassociated from the church entirely, and you’re interested in this topic because you care about people who are Christians.

 The fact is, there is currently power in Christianity.
 It’s displayed through thousands of streets lined with church buildings, millions of self-proclaimed believers, and billions of dollars to keep things at a steady (and slow) roll.
 But no matter how you arrived here to read this article, we can all agree that there is much more to Christianity than we see today.

 So, what will it take for Christianity to have power in the 21st Century?

 - Do you believe Christianity will regain its power through the current political powers that be?

 - Do you believe Christianity is “just fine” with the amount of power it has?

 - Do you feel confused and dejected in this discussion of power?

 A President King

 If you’re reading this, you probably desire “good things.”
 If you’re a Christian, you believe that is achieved through Ekklesia, simplified as “the church as Jesus taught it should be.”
 A mature Ekklesia (core to Christian belief) is one that repels and defeats significant darkness such as poverty, racism, sex trafficking, drug addiction, mental health issues, and mistreatment of all people who bear the image of God–– period!
-The list could go on with a myriad of other issues our societies face.
-With so much darkness clearly thriving in our world and culture today, a common solution proposed by Christians is that we would learn from what we know of biblical “Kings” and apply that to our expectations for the American presidency.
+The list could go on with myriad other issues our societies face.
+With so much darkness clearly thriving in our world and culture today, a common solution proposed by Christians is to learn from what we know of biblical “Kings” and apply that to our expectations for the American presidency.